Worried about your child’s weight?

 While Juan has not reached his ultimate goal, his self-esteem has skyrocketed.
 Not only is he feeling and sleeping better, Juan has significantly reduced his risk for heart disease, diabetes and chronic pain, as well as depression and anxiety related to bullying.

 Juan has found a safe place to address his weight issues.
-It’s called the Healthy Active Living program—a comprehensive, multidisciplinary weight management program for children and teens at Advocate Medical Group and Advocate Children’s Hospital.
+It’s called the Healthy Active Living Clinic—a comprehensive, multidisciplinary weight management program for children and teens at Advocate Medical Group and Advocate Children’s Hospital.
 The six-month program helps kids and families adopt healthy eating and physical activity habits.
 With support from his family, Juan comes to the clinic monthly and meets with a pediatrician, registered dietician and a behavioral therapist.
 What he’s learned has made a huge difference.

 “We are very grateful to this program,” says Denice Narvaez, Juan’s mother.
 “In the past, Juan was very frustrated trying to lose weight.
 He felt like he couldn’t eat anything.
 Now we know more about portion control.
 Losing weight has meant so much to him.
 His teachers are amazed.
 Juan is so proud.”

-“Juan’s family has been extremely supportive,” says Dr. Matthew Smiley, program director of the Healthy Active Living program.
+“Juan’s family has been extremely supportive,” says Dr. Matthew Smiley, program director of the Healthy Active Living Clinic.
 “What has helped Juan achieve his goals is that his family is also making incredible change.
 Knowing that Juan’s overall health is at stake, they are taking this opportunity very seriously.”

 The entire Martinez family now eats healthier and walks together.
 Other family members, including Juan’s 15-year-old sister, are seeing a difference, too.